 Between the hardware store and the internet, anyone could probably get the tools, the materials, and the knowledge to build a brick house.
 But would you want to live in a brick house built by your lawyer? [return to top]

 All of the lawyers of Hopp Neumann Humke are licensed to practice law in the State of Wisconsin.
 They are all entitled to draft deeds, appear in court and to prepare a will.
-However, at our firm, we have attempted to focus our legal skills into one of the five practice areas described elsewhere.
+However, at our firm, we have attempted to focus our legal skills among the six main practice areas described elsewhere.
 We want to maximize our talents and provide you with the best product available.

 One of the benefits of working with a larger firm such as Hopp Neumann Humke is that we will endeavor to match the best attorney in our firm to your specific situation.
 You should feel confident that whoever handles your matter will be able to draw upon the resources of the entire firm, while providing you with personalized attention. [return to top]